andrew henderson menu

 The Maltese digital nomad visa is only one of the 40+ digital nomad visas currently available worldwide.
 Check out our ultimate digital nomad visa list to know all your options.

-The Malta Residence Programme
+The Malta Residence Program

-The Residence Programme targets EU, EEA, and Swiss nationals who are not permanent residents of Malta.
 They become tax residents and are awarded special tax status by signing up.
-Applicants tend to be UHNWIs in self-employment attracted by the remittance basis of Maltese taxation.
-It’s a tax residence by investment scheme that has cemented Malta’s reputation as the European destination of choice for entrepreneurs.
+Applicants tend to be ultra-high-net-worth individuals in self-employment attracted by the remittance basis of Maltese taxation.

-The Malta Global Residence Programme
+The Malta Global Residence Program

 This residence scheme accepts applications from individuals who are non-EU, non-EEA, or non-Swiss nationals who are not long-term Maltese residents.
 If they want to spend more than 90 days in the country, they will generally have to apply for a national visa for themselves and any accompanying family member.
 This involves paying a non-refundable application fee of €300.